communicating with one another

 by Aggie Perilli

 While gun control may treat the symptoms of violence, only a fearless unbridled passion for peace will eliminate violence at its root cause.
 The school shooting in Sandy Hook, Connecticut, is the latest horror to engage and unify the public around strengthened gun regulations.
-Following are other New Year’s resolutions that would transform physical and emotional violence into peace, from the inside out and for the long term.
+Following are other New Year’s resolutions that would transform violence into an unbridled passion for peace, from the inside out and for the long term.

 - Teach your children when it’s appropriate and, indeed, essential to say “no.” Support successful child abuse prevention programs, such as Safe and Sure by Camp Fire.
 Safe and Sure teaches preschool and kindergarten students how to thwart unwanted social pressure, especially related to drugs and sexual abuse.

-- Take excellent care of yourself.
-Balance time spent on electronics and work with exercise and social activities, preferably outdoors.
+- Take loving care of yourself and others.
+Balance time spent on electronics and busyness with exercise and social activities, preferably outdoors.
 Spend quality time in nature.
 Play without purpose.
 Read.
 Listen to music.
 Enjoy the creative arts.

 - Be authentic and proactive.
 Apply your passions and abilities to romance a world of peace, however vehemently some might disapprove.
 Throughout the process, be as forgivingly tolerant and patient with others as you would like others to be with you.
 Maintain mutual boundaries and be firm but kind.

 - Ignore anyone who attempts to scapegoat or attack others, and join or advance leaders who are informed and inclusive.
 A 2011 United States survey by Fairleigh Dickinson University found viewers of ideological news programs the least informed citizens, and listeners of National Public Radio and viewers of Sunday morning talk shows the most informed––followed by viewers of The Daily Show with Jon Stewart.

 - Reinforce laws against hate speech and inciting violence.
-Ignore anyone who attempts to glorify and trivialize what President Dwight Eisenhower called “the horror and lingering sadness of war.”
+Ignore anyone who attempts to glorify or trivialize what President Dwight Eisenhower called “the horror and lingering sadness of war.”
 Believe in love, and live the golden rule.
 Treat yourself as kindly as others and all beings as kindly as yourself.